Donna Dubinsky: Early years

-Dubinsky grew up in Benton Harbor, Michigan, where her father, Alfred Dubinsky, worked as a scrap-metal broker.
+Born in Cleveland, Dubinsky grew up in Benton Harbor, Michigan, where her father, Alfred Dubinsky, worked as a scrap-metal broker.
+Her grandfather was a Russian immigrant.
+While attending high school, Dubinsky worked as a sales clerk at a embroidery store, a job that started her interest in business.
 She later attended Yale University where, as a student in Jonathan Edwards College, she majored in history and earned her bachelor's degree in 1977.
 Dubinsky then worked for the Philadelphia National Bank before obtaining an MBA from Harvard Business School in 1981.
+At one Harvard Business School class, Dubinsky saw a demonstration on an Apple II of VisiCalc, an early computer spreadsheet program.
+That demonstration inspired Dubinsky to apply for a job at Apple Computer.

-After graduating from Harvard Business School, she went to Apple Computer where she worked as a customer-support liaison.
-By 1985, she ran part of the company's distribution network.
+After graduating from Harvard Business School, she worked as a customer-support liaison at Apple.
+By 1985, she managed multiple divisions in Apple, including customer service and product distribution.

-In 1986, Bill Campbell recruited her to a senior position in Claris, a software subsidiary of Apple.
+In 1986]7, Bill Campbell recruited her to a senior position in Claris, a software subsidiary of Apple.
 Dubinsky was responsible for international sales and marketing, and within four years, her group was responsible for 50% of Claris's sales.
 However, Dubinsky decided to leave in 1991, when Apple did not allow Claris to become an independent company.

 Palm, Inc. and Handspring

 After a year's sabbatical in Paris to study French, Dubinsky met Jeff Hawkins through the introductions of Bill Campbell and Bruce Dunlevie.
 Hawkins was looking for a CEO to manage Palm, Inc.

-In 1995, U.S. Robotics acquired Palm, Inc. for US$44 million.
+In 1995, USRobotics acquired Palm, Inc. for US$44 million.
 The first PalmPilot went on sale in April 1996.
 After a few months, sales started ramping quickly.
 In its first 18 months, more than one million PalmPilots had been sold.
-3Com acquired U.S. Robotics, with its Palm subsidiary, in 1997.
+3Com acquired USRobotics, with its Palm subsidiary, in 1997.

 Dubinsky, Hawkins, and Palm marketing manager Ed Colligan quickly became disillusioned with 3Com's plans for Palm, Inc. and left in June 1998 to found Handspring.
 Handspring became a leader in the market of smartphones with the Treo.
 The bursting of the dot-com bubble took its toll and Dubinsky lost her place on the Forbes 400 Richest Americans list in 2001.
 Furthermore, in 2003, Handspring merged with Palm, Inc. The company, formed through the merger was named palmOne.
 In 2005, palmOne was renamed to Palm, Inc., returning to its roots, and the independent PalmSource was acquired by Access Corporation of Japan.